Effective Study Habits for Successful Examinations

 Solving past exam papers

 Active engagement enhances understanding and retention.
+When you involve yourself actively, the information sticks better.

 4. Eliminate Distractions

 Choose a quiet, well-lit study space.
 Keep your phone on silent or use apps like Forest or Focus@Will to stay focused.
 Let family or housemates know your study hours to minimize interruptions.
+A distraction-free environment is crucial.

 5. Take Care of Your Body